ss-is-master-chief/MPI-Project-2018/README.md

    + Interfacing LEDs to display winner and other such details

 ### Change Log
+#### 28th March
++ Now P and Q are used to signal when scores are sent
++ Removed timeout and delay(timeout)s for timing when scores are sent
 #### 26th March
 + Command words from Master to Slaves are now changed to single characters, to allow faster, and easier transmission of commands
 + Slaves now listen for buttons only when an input is recieved